-A considerable number of individuals, who are ar deally devoted to the cause of Repeal, having been exunwilling to subscribe a test imposed for reasons which led to seek other opportunities through the means of Which they may be chabled to lavour in the service of afflicting many.
-Disease superinduced by hunger, is their country.
-No other organisation being at present available, it seems to us that the Nation newspaper may be advantageonely made an organ for giving utterance to the opinions of men of this class.
-We do not contemplate any interference with the editorial department of your newspaper, nor with your arrangements for giving that information respecting passessays, ruggertion, criticisms, &c., as may be supplied by people has been sufficiently tested?
-It is not necessary nor desirable to Lay down any unafterable plan for carrying into effect this suggestion; to the purpose contemplated in this proposal.
-The papers ought to be short, terse, and well concolumns.
+A considerable number of individuals, who are ardently devoted to the cause of Repeal, having been excluded from the Repeal Association because they are unwilling to subscribe a test imposed for reasons which led to seek other opportunities through the means of which they may be enabled to labour in the service of assigned space to the reception of such papers, letters, writers whose capacity for affording instruction to the people has been sufficiently tested?
+It is not necessary nor desirable to lay down any unalterable plan for carrying into effect this suggestion; but I am disposed to think that it would be sufficient to to the purpose contemplated in this proposal.